haimkastner/castnet-blog/contents/en/blog/js-best-practices-config-linter-part-b.md

 This means there is a lint rule that each TS file should has a `export default` but there is no one in the `index.ts` file.

-But... of we do want to not use `export default`, what can we do?
+But... if we do want to not use `export default`, what can we do?

 In the `.eslintrc.js` file under the `rules` section add the following line:
 ```